Jscrambler

 Jscrambler is a technology company mainly known for its JavaScript obfuscator and eponymous monitoring framework.
 The obfuscator makes it harder to reverse engineer a web application's client-side code and tamper with its integrity.
 For real-time detection of web skimming, DOM tampering and user interface changes, the monitoring framework can be used.
 Jscrambler's products are used in a number of sectors including finance, broadcasting and online gaming.

 History

-Early days and founding

 Jscrambler started as AuditMark, which was founded in 2009 by Pedro Fortuna and Rui Ribeiro.
 The company's initial focus was developing a solution to fight click-fraud in advertising campaigns, since the traffic audit mechanism was JavaScript dependent.
 The name of the flagship product - Jscrambler - also became the name of the company, which was officially founded in 2014.

-Investment

-As of September 2021, Jscrambler had raised a total of US$18.1 million in funding over 3 rounds:
+In September 2021, Jscrambler raised US$15 million in a series A led by Ace Capital Partners, with participation from Sonae IM and Portugal Ventures.